endlesspint8/endlesspint8.github.io/_drafts/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 ## Week 8 - Here's to Cleveland
 <p align="right"><sub><b>Share <a href="" target="_blank" title="Share on Twitter">Week 8</a></b></sub></p>

-Not a great year for the Browns so far.
-Through the first two months of the season they have a big fat doughnut in the win column, their loss total inching inexorably to double digits.
+Not a great year for the Browns to date.
+Through the first two months of the season they have a big fat doughnut in the win column, their loss total inching inexorably toward double digits.
+That's pretty rough but how likely is this?
+Let's look at some data to get an idea and get a grasp on the bigger picture as well.

 * Loss margin avg, compared to other teams.
 * Wins ATS, compared to other teams.